junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean nods at their surrounding to make a point and looks back at Amy, "A spaceship, yeah?
 What else can it be?"

 Amy winks with a mysterious smile, "It's a time machine.
-It can go to all the time and all the place in the universe."
+It can go to all the time and all the places in the universe."

 "A time-travel spaceship.
 A timceship!"
-Dean announces the newly-invented nickname proudly.
+Dean announces the newly invented nickname proudly.

 The Tardis makes a low gnarling sound right then, among the constant wheezing.